p2pmoney-org/ethereum_securities_dapp/README.md

 # ethereum_securities_dapp
-An implementation of a contract to manager a share ledger on the blockchain (StockLedger.sol) and a browser application in javascript to offer a reference implementation the deployment and interaction with contracts on the ethereum blockchain.
+An implementation of a contract to manage a share ledger on the blockchain (StockLedger.sol) and a browser application in javascript to offer a reference implementation the deployment and interaction with contracts on the ethereum blockchain.

 ## Getting Started